MeeraliN/GSC2021_FOODNET/README.md

  Language used = Kotlin

  <br>
-Use this link - <href a = "https://drive.google.com/folderview?id=1NPRdGfBmCdTooOthVQ_3G7z5qbLyLYGU"> Download from here</href>
+Use this link - <a href="https://drive.google.com/folderview?id=1NPRdGfBmCdTooOthVQ_3G7z5qbLyLYGU"> Download from here</a>
 <br>
 After downloading the file from the drive folder, unzip/extract it and open android studio to run it.